hslu-dda/dda-introduction-to-python/01_Setup/README.md

-# Setting Up Python
+# 01 Setup

 There are two ways of executing Python code: Locally on your machine or in a cloud environment such as [Google Colab](https://colab.research.google.com/).
 For an optimal workflow and to avoid data protection issues a local working environment is encouraged.
 To setup Python on your local machine follow the steps below.

-However, if you run into serious problems installing Python on your machine which you can't resolve, it's okay to follow the introduction course using Google Colab.
-In this case, make sure to sign up to Colab before class starts.
-All you need for this is a Google account (e.g. an @gmail address).

-# Setup Python Locally
+# Local Python Setup

 Note: For this setup you will work with your computers **command line interface** (CLI).
-On Mac this is the **[Terminal](https://support.apple.com/de-de/guide/terminal/trmld4c92d55/mac)** on Windows **[Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089)**.
-If you want to learn more about your CLI and it's magnificent abilities for designers, check this [tutorial](https://ffd8.github.io/cli-for-artists-and-designers/) by Ted Davis.
+On Mac this is the **[Terminal](https://support.apple.com/de-de/guide/terminal/trmld4c92d55/mac)** on Windows the **[Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089)**.
+If you want to learn more about your CLI and it's magnificent abilities for designers, check this [tutorial](https://ffd8.github.io/cli-for-artists-and-designers/) by Ted Davis (Mac/Terminal).

 ## 1. Checking if Python is already Installed

 Before installing Python, check if it is already available on your system.

 ### Mac

 Open the Terminal and run:

 ```sh
 python3 --version
 ```
-Or:
+and/or:
 ```sh
 python --version
 ```
 If Python is installed, it will display a version number (e.g., `Python 3.9.7`).
 Proceed with step 3.

+Note: It is possible to have multiple different Python versions installed on your computer.
+On a Mac you might see both `python` and `python3` because older Macs came with an older version of Python called Python 2 (run with python), and when you install the newer Python 3 it gets its own command (python3) so the computer can tell them apart.

 ### Windows

 Open Command Prompt (Win + R, then type `cmd` and press Enter) and run:
 ```sh
 python --version